mauro-andre/CuboMX/README.md

 ## 1. Introduction

-CuboMX is a reactive micro-framework for JavaScript, built from the ground up to be the best way to add modern, reactive user interfaces to Server-Side Rendered (SSR) applications.
-Its philosophy is based on enhancing HTML with reactivity through a simple, explicit, and predictable global API.
+CuboMX is a reactive micro-framework for developers who believe in the power of Server-Side Rendered (SSR) applications and the simplicity of HTML.
+It challenges the complexity of modern SPAs by embracing a simple, powerful idea: **your server should send HTML, not JSON.**

+Following a server-centric philosophy, CuboMX is designed to seamlessly "hydrate" your server-rendered HTML into reactive JavaScript components.
+It's backend-agnostic, allowing you to enhance applications written in any language—PHP, Python, Ruby, Java, or Node.js—with a modern, reactive user experience without a full rewrite.

 **Core Principles:**

+-   **HTML as the Source of Truth:** CuboMX starts where your server finishes.
+It treats the initial server-rendered HTML as the definitive source of state, declaratively hydrating your JavaScript objects directly from the DOM.
+No need to fetch the same data twice.
--   **JavaScript is the Home for Logic:** Unlike other frameworks that encourage complex logic within HTML attributes, CuboMX believes that JavaScript is the proper place for application logic.
-Components are written in pure JavaScript, keeping your HTML clean and focused on structure.
+-   **JavaScript is for Behavior, Not Structure:** Keep your logic where it belongs—in pure JavaScript modules.
+CuboMX uses simple directives as bridges to your state, not as a place for inline mini-programs, keeping your HTML clean and focused on structure.
--   **HTML is for State Binding, Not Logic:** The role of HTML is to declaratively bind elements to your JavaScript state.
-Directives like `mx-text` and `mx-on` are simple, explicit bridges, not a place to write inline JavaScript programs.
 -   **Global, Predictable State:** All reactive state is managed on a single, flat global `CuboMX` object.
 This eliminates the complexity of nested scopes and makes it immediately clear where your data lives, creating a predictable and easy-to-debug environment.
--   **SSR-First Hydration:** CuboMX is built with Server-Side Rendering as a primary use case.
-Its directives are designed to effortlessly "hydrate" the state of your application from the initial HTML rendered by the server, bridging the gap between backend and frontend.
+-   **Enhance, Don't Replace:** CuboMX is designed to enhance existing server-rendered applications.
+You don't need to build a separate SPA.
+Add reactivity where you need it, from simple components to dynamic AJAX-driven content swaps.

 ## 2. Installation and Initialization